dmitry-shibanov/pypigeonhole-simple-utils/README.md

 projects.
 When we compare setup.py and Maven, we find that we miss the scope information.

+There are only 2 scopes, install or test(we rename it to dev).
+Install scope means that this project needs this lib in order to run.
+Dev scope means that the lib is optional for some features, or needed only for testing.

 So the dep_setup.py is added for developers to add dependencies with scope information.
 The dep_setup.utils.py will generate install_required and test_required for the setup.py, and generates the environment.yaml as well.